UniversalDependencies/docs/_u-dep/dobj.md

 ~~~

 In general, if there is just one object, it should be labeled `dobj`,
-regardless of the morphological case.
+regardless of the morphological case or semantic role that it bears.
 If there are two or more
 objects, one of them should be `dobj` and the others should be
 [iobj]().
 In such cases it is necessary to decide what is the most
+directly affected object _(patient)._ The one exception is when there is a clausal complement.
+Then the clausal complement is regarded as a “clausal direct object” and an object nominal will be an iobj.
+There is more discussion of constructions with multiple objects
-directly affected object _(patient)._ If possible, language-specific
+on the page for [iobj]().
+If possible, language-specific
-documentation should help identify direct objects.
+documentation should be available to help identify direct objects.